oilulio/PDF_Fractals/README.md

 This was first written (as hand-created PDF - see https://opensource.adobe.com/dc-acrobat-sdk-docs/pdfstandards/pdfreference1.5_v6.pdf) almost 20 years ago, in c.2005.

-The basic idea is that the PDF file format uses Postscript functions code (specifically mathematical functions coded in Reverse Polish Notation) to generate images.
+The PDF file format allows Postscript functions code (specifically mathematical functions coded in Reverse Polish Notation) to generate images at runtime, as an alternative to an embedded image.

 The simplest bit of code is one that is the same for every pixel - such as a Mandelbrot Set fractal.